Verusa-Real/Verusa-Tool/README.md

 ***IF YOU EXPERIENCE ANY ERRORS OR BUGS PLEASE CONTACT US, TO FIND OUT HOW TO CONTACT US READ THE CONTACTING SECTION.***

+***DUE TO THE MANIPULATING NATURE OF VERUSA, YOU HAVE TO TURN OFF YOUR ANTI VIRUS BECAUSE IT MIGHT DETECT IT AS A VIRUS.***

 # Verusa
 The Verusa Tool is a small project created by the Verusa team for Educational purposes only.
 We do not condone any harm caused by the use of our software!